ninankkim/ninankkim/README.md

 -------------------------------------------

-- 🔭  I’m currently working on: React and Hacktober (Happy Hacking)!
+- 🔭  I’m currently working on: React Project and Hacktober (Happy Hacking)!
-- 🌱  I’m currently learning: node and express.
+- 🌱  I’m currently learning: React.
 - 👯  I’m looking to collaborate on: anything, I'm always up to learning/relearning new things!
 - 😄  Pronouns: she/her/hers.
 - ⚡  Fun fact: I have a doggo named Sauce.